NoahBres/LearnRoadRunner/docs/index.md

 ### How do I make dead wheels?

 Hit up the [FTC Discord](https://discord.gg/first-tech-challenge) for further details.
 There are many intricacies and options into building dead wheel modules.
-There are very resources to creating dead wheels module at the time of writing.
+There are very few resources to creating dead wheels module at the time of writing.
 You can expect each module to cost $30+.
 Thus, you can expect a three-wheel configuration to cost upwards of $100.

-Good open source design for a dead wheel design: [https://openodometry.weebly.com/](https://openodometry.weebly.com/).
+Good open source design for a dead wheel design: [https://openodometry.weebly.com/](https://openodometry.weebly.com/)

 ### What are spline paths?